 The first part of the day is a ride on the highest road in the Iberian Peninsula, up to the ‘Pico de Veleta’.
 Get ready for countless curves and switchbacks, and mesmerizing views along the way.
 We will then return to the valley and cross endless fields of olive trees.
 Spain's precious ‘Oro Verde’, considered by many as the best olive oil in the world, comes from this very region.
 Before arriving at our hotel in charming Antequera, we will pass through ‘El Torcal’, a nature reserve in the Sierra del Torcal mountain range, known for its whimsical karst landscapes and unusual landforms.

 Leaving Antequera on our way to Córdoba, we will enjoy a relaxed day riding through some lovely countryside roads.
-On our first stop, we will visit the ‘Fuente de Piedra’ lagoon with its magnificent pink flamingos.
+On our first stop, we will visit the ‘Fuente de Piedra’ lagoon with its magnificent pink flamingos – if it is the right season.
 We move along A-318 heading north, and before we arrive in Córdoba, we will make another interesting pause in Baena, home to the Olive Oil Museum.
 There is no better place to understand the whole process behind extracting olive oil, and it will be a visit to open our appetites for a tasty dinner later!

 We will have the whole day to tour Córdoba and walk on the narrow streets of the well-preserved Jewish quarter, visit the Andalusian patios so famous for their beauty, and of course, see the Mosque-Cathedral of Córdoba, regarded as one of the most accomplished monuments of Moorish architecture.
 The Great Mosque was built in 784, and after Córdoba returned to Christian rule in 1236, the building was converted to a Catholic church.
 Get the camera ready for some of the best photo opportunities on our trip!